pythonpandas303/GenomicDataScienceCert/README.md

 # GenomicDataScienceCert
-A repository for code while pursuing Genomic Data Science certificate on Coursera
+A repository for code and a diary while pursuing Genomic Data Science certificate on Coursera

+### Initial lessons and as such commits are pretty basic.